jdunn-git/SMV_Neural_Net_Evaluator/README.md

 # SMV_Neural_Net_Evaluator

 ## Description
 This repo holds code to evaluator and train a neural net in Python, as well as an smv-based representation of the neural net.
 This can be used to verify the results of training the neural net.
+Please note that this is verifying for robustness, not validating for correctness.

 The neural net used by this repo has drawn inspiration from many sources areound the web, such as: